 Drivers in the Military in South Carolina

-If you live in one of the other counties, you may apply by mail.
+If you live in a different county, and you have NOT yet paid your property taxes, you may renew your registration mail.
 Contact your county to ask about specific procedures and mailing addresses.

 - Practice Tests